canjs/can-validate/docs/errors.md

 ]
 ```

 @option {ERROR} An object used to describe an error message.
-See [can-validate/types/error].
+See [can-validate.error].

 ```json
 {